BMSahana2005/Securing-Cloud-Storage-Using-Homomorphic-Encryption/README.md

 This process demonstrates a trade-off where increasing levels of security (ASCII conversion -> CKKS encryption -> compression/upload) require a corresponding increase in processing time.

 **Requirements**

 To run this project, you'll need:

-Python 3.x
+--Python 3.x

-The tenseal library
+--The tenseal library

-The gzip module (built-in with Python)
+--The gzip module (built-in with Python)

-The dropbox Python library
+--The dropbox Python library

-A Dropbox account with a valid API access token
+--A Dropbox account with a valid API access token

 **Installation**

-Set up your Dropbox API token:
+--Set up your Dropbox API token:

-Create an app on the Dropbox Developers site.
+--Create an app on the Dropbox Developers site.

-Generate an access token.
+--Generate an access token.

-Update the DROPBOX_ACCESS_TOKEN variable in the script with your token.
+--Update the DROPBOX_ACCESS_TOKEN variable in the script with your token.

 **Contribution**

 Feel free to open issues or submit pull requests to improve the project.
 Future work could include optimizing upload speed, exploring parallel processing, or integrating with other cloud platforms.